CaleyD/react-native-dial/README.md

 Like a slider input, but round.
 For finer grained control over large ranges.

+This component is 100% JS and compatible with both Android and iOS.

 ## props

 * **minimumValue** - *PropTypes.number*: the minimum selectable value